-For the Food Values Research Group’s June seminar, we are pleased to welcome Dr Georgina Drew.
+To kick off the year for the Food Values Research Group seminar series in 2020, we are pleased to welcome Dr Lesa Scholl:

 Healthy in Body and Soul: Nineteenth-Century Medicine and Theology

 This paper will engage with the writings of key medical and theological figures of nineteenth-century Britain to examine the ways in which concepts of physical and spiritual health impacted understandings of social justice.
 Through critiquing ideas of excessive consumption and promoting a range of ideas of fasting, both the medical profession and the Church worked toward creating a concept of an interdependent community that resonated with economic thought, but maintained an emphasis on human compassion.
 Being aware of what one needs, while also thinking ethically about what others in the community need, was valued in both the Church’s concept of loving one’s neighbour as oneself, and the medical profession’s concern regarding the burgeoning field of public health.

 WHEN: Tuesday 28th January, 12-1pm

 WHERE: Ira Raymond Room, Barr Smith Library, North Terrace Campus, University of Adelaide (click here for campus map)